-Part 36 offers in the IP Enterprise Court
+How do Part 36 offers work in the IP Enterprise Court

-The Unified Patent Court (UPC) has been grabbing the headlines in recent weeks and it is easy to forget that the last six or so years have brought many major reforms to IP litigation in England and Wales.
+Since 2010 there have been many major reforms to IP litigation in England and Wales.
 This has primarily taken the form of the Intellectual Property Enterprise Court (or IPEC) and, more recently, the Shorter Trials Scheme (STS) in the High Court.

 Both the IPEC and STS offer streamlined procedure and a fixed term for trial.
 IPEC is only concerned with claims which have an IP element where the value is under £500,000 and the issues are sufficiently simple that they can be resolved within a two day trial.
 The STS is potentially available to all courts situated in the Rolls Building i.e. Chancery (which includes IP), Commercial, Technology and Construction, Admiralty and Mercantile courts.
 The STS does not have a damages cap but the case must be straightforward enough to be heard in four days (including reading time).